saidvandeklundert/notes/array.md

-The array module offers a 'list' that is more efficient then a list or tuple.
-The elements are more tightly packed.
+The array module is a thin wrapper on C arrays.
+It can hold only homogeneous data but it is more efficient then a list or tuple.
+Lists in Python use a lot more space than C arrays, in part because each item in the list requires the construction of an individual Python object.

+In an array, the elements are more tightly packed.
 Tradeoff is that you can only store elements of the same type.

 ```python
 >>> arr